Harley's shares hit 3-year high on EU-US trade truce

-CHICAGO (Reuters) -Harley-Davidson Inc’s shares soared to their highest level in over three years after the European Union decided to suspend a planned increase in retaliatory tariffs on its motorcycles as part of a partial trade truce with the United States.
+CHICAGO (Reuters) -Harley-Davidson Inc’s shares soared to their highest level in over three years on Monday after the European Union decided to suspend a planned increase in retaliatory tariffs on the company’s motorcycles as part of a partial trade truce with the United States.

 The European Commission, which oversees EU trade policy, said on Monday it would suspend the planned hike of retaliatory tariffs for up to six months.

-While the company welcomed the EU’s decision, it would continue to pursue legal challenges to a European court ruling that revoked a concession allowing it to ship bikes from the facilities outside the United States at a tariff rate of 6%.
+While the company welcomed the truce, it plans to continue legal challenges to an EU ruling that revoked a concession allowing it to ship bikes from facilities outside the United States at a tariff rate of 6%.

 “This is the first step in the right direction in a dispute not of our making,” said Chief Executive Jochen Zeitz.
 “Harley-Davidson employees, dealers, stakeholders and motorcycles have no place in this trade war.”